 In addition to numerous concerto appearances with the RPO and Houston Ballet, Behr has recorded Honegger’s Concerto da Camera with the RTV Slovenia Orchestra.
-Along with his wife, he was appointed Artistic Director of the Society for Chamber Music in Rochester in 2013.
+In 2018 he will perform the world premiere of Allen Shawn’s Oboe Concerto, commissioned specifically for Behr and the RPO.
+Together with his wife, he is Artistic Director of the Society for Chamber Music in Rochester and in 2017 he gave the world premiere of Guggenheim Fellow Adam Roberts’s Oboe Quartet, commissioned for Behr and SCMR.
 He has given chamber recitals nationally and internationally at the Edinburgh International Festival, Kilkenny Festival, and Maribor Festival.
-His playing has been praised by critics as “bold and graceful” (Washington Post), “immaculate” (Sunday Tribune), for its “tremendous musicianship and sense of style” (Irish Examiner) and “ease and eloquence” (Rochester Democrat and Chronicle).
+His playing has been praised by critics as “bold and graceful” (Washington Post), “immaculate” (Sunday Tribune), for its “tremendous musicianship and sense of style” (Irish Examiner) and for his “ease and eloquence” (Rochester Democrat and Chronicle).

-Mr. Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
-He is presently Adjunct Professor at Roberts Wesleyan College.
-He received his bachelor’s degree (cum laude) at Arizona State University, his master’s from Temple University, and doctorate from Rice University.
+Currently Adjunct Professor at Roberts Wesleyan College, Mr. Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
+He received his B.M. (cum laude) at Arizona State University, his M.M. from Temple University, and D.M.A. from Rice University.
 His principal teachers have been Robert Atherholt, Richard Woodhams, and Martin Schuring.

 David Neuman, Principal